 Your trailer may have wireless speakers which is included in the optional upgrade package.
 An operating guide is included with each kit.
+The selector is located in the front roof locker.
 A port is located in the selector switch to plug the speaker sending unit.